 Past Police Department interns have come from as far as Germany, and from public colleges and universities in Washington and Oregon.
 Prior student interns had courses of study that included criminal justice, public administration, business, and law.

 The purpose of the Port Angeles Police Department Student Intern Program is to provide the students a quality learning experience while they perform valuable work within the department.
 Interested students can contact Chief of Police Brian Smith by email or by phone at 360-417-4901.
-Alternatively, you can contact Administrative Sgt Jason Viada at 360-912-0106.
+Alternatively, you can contact Deputy Chief Jason Viada at 360-912-0106.

 School Resource Officer The school resource officer (SRO) first appeared in the 1950s.
 School resource officers have since become increasingly popular and necessary in many parts of the country.
 Placing an SRO is a preventative measure, allowing students and teaching staff to focus on learning and teaching rather than safety and security.